 & Perfect for the whole family

 I figured for the holidays when heavy meals are on the horizon, it’s great to start out the day with something filling but nutritious.
 A couple of these along with a green smoothie would certainly do the trick!

 If you make these pancakes, be sure to let us know!
 Leave a comment or take a picture and tag it #minimalistbaker on Instagram so we can see.
 We love seeing our creations in your kitchens.

-- 1 flax egg (1 Tbsp flaxseed meal + 2.5 Tbsp water) or 1 small egg
+- 1 batch flax egg (1 Tbsp flaxseed meal + 2 1/2 Tbsp water as original recipe is written // or 1 small egg if not vegan)

-- 1 Tbsp olive, canola, grape seed, or melted coconut oil
+- 1 Tbsp olive, avocado, or melted coconut oil

 - 1 Tbsp maple syrup